 - Supporting these fused bones with instrumentation (steel rods, hooks, and other devices) attached to the spine

-Many surgical variations use different instruments, procedures, and surgical approaches to treat scoliosis.
+Different instruments, procedures, and surgical approaches are used to treat scoliosis.
 All of the operations require meticulous skill.
-In most cases, success depends less on the type of operation than on the skill and experience of the surgeon.
+In most cases, success depends less on the type of operation than on the surgeon's skill and experience.

-Parents of patients or adult patients should not be shy.
-They should always ask the surgeon and hospital about their experience with the specific procedures being considered.
+Patients and parents of child patients should always ask the surgeon and hospital about their experience with the specific procedures being considered.

 Idiopathic Scoliosis.
 Surgery is usually recommended for the following children and adolescents with idiopathic scoliosis:

 - All young people whose skeletons have matured, and who have a curve greater than 45 degrees.

 - Growing children whose curve has gone beyond 40 degrees.
 (There is still some debate about whether all children with curves of 40 degrees should have surgery.)